rebelsky/sams-assorted-musings-reflections/sigcas-statement.md

 attention to the sources they use and how those sources can support their argument.
 They need not write "I think" or "I believe", since it's pretty clear that what they write is supposed to be what they think (unless they are told otherwise) [20].
+And, of course, that all of these are minor if you haven't firmed up your thinking about the topic and picked an appropriate overall organization for your essay [22].
 There are probably others, but none come to mind at the moment.

-And then there are the things I tell myself while writing, such as "You start way too many sentences with 'And'" [21].
+And then there are the things I tell myself while writing, such as "You start way too many sentences with 'And'" [23].
+What else?
+"Think about what it would sound like if you read this aloud."
+"Don't be afraid to go back and throw things away if they don't work."
+"Do you really need another endnote [24]?"
+I know there are others, and I won't remember them until a week after I post this essay.

+In any case, you now know a bit more about how I write and edit.
+But I guess you already knew a lot about how I write and edit [25].

 ---